Argentina–Palestine relations: History

 In 1947, Argentina abstained in the vote on the United Nations Plan for the Partition of Palestine.
 In December 1976, the Argentine ambassador to the United Nations, Carlos Ortiz de Rozas, endorsed two resolutions, one condemning the Israeli policy of occupation of territories, and another recognizing the PLO as an "essential actor for the realization of a fair and durable agreement in the region.
-1982, Argentina condemned the Israeli aggression in Lebanon and the massacring of Palestinians in Beirut.
+In 1982, Argentina condemned the Israeli aggression in Lebanon and the massacring of Palestinians in Beirut.
 At the same time the Arab countries showed their diplomatic support to Argentina for the claim of the Malvinas Islands (Falklands).
 In 1995 Argentina granted its recognition to the Palestinian Authority.
 In 2008, Argentina opened its diplomatic representation in Ramallah.
 In 2011 Argentina voted in favor of the incorporation of Palestine into UNESCO as a full member, and before the General Assembly of the United Nations, Cristina Fernández de Kirchner asked for the approval of the Palestinian state as a full member of the UN.